Commands (commands

 bot

-// this filter will trigger for any command-like as '/regular' or '?custom'
+// This filter will trigger for any command-like text, such as '/regular' or '?custom'

 .filter(commandNotFound([myCommands, otherCommands], {